mgolub2/IAtoDNG/README.md

 ## TODO
 * Read and apply the CCD calibration files included with Sinar backs.
   * This is possibly already captured by emotion 75 .WR files.
+* Package this as a DMG and installer for windows to make things simpler for non CLI folks.
 * Understand and apply the LINEAR and BLEMISH components of .WR files.
 * Tweak meta processing for other Camera bodies, such as the Mamiya AFD.
 * This could all be wrong :)